TosbackCgusBridge-Bot/CGUs-versions/Marriott/Privacy Policy.md

 *   Measure usage of various pages on our Website to help us make our information more personalized and easily accessible.
 *   Provide functionality such as online reservations, Marriott or Ritz-Carlton Rewards transactions, and other functionality that we believe would be of interest and value to you.
 *   Track customer response to Marriott and Ritz-Carlton advertisements and Website content.
-*   Determine your browser’s ability to receive HTML email messages to determine the appropriate format for you to receive and read email.
+*   Determine your browser?s ability to receive HTML email messages to determine the appropriate format for you to receive and read email.
 *   Know how many users open an email and allow our service provider to compile aggregated statistics about an email campaign for us.
 *   Serve ads through third-party advertising technology when you visit our Website and sites upon which we advertise.
 In the course of serving our advertisements to you, unique third-party persistent cookies, clear gifs or beacon gifs may be placed on your computer or device, provided by our ad-serving providers, to help manage our online advertising and which recognize when a device visits our Websites, to learn which banner ads bring users to our Websites and to track whether a reservation is made.
 The information our ad-serving providers and we collect through this technology is not personally identifiable but is used to create a profile which allows the ad-serving provider to serve adverts targeted towards you and your interests across the ad-serving network.